GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Design and Implementation of GroupEnvoy

 \subsection{System Implementation}

-GroupEnvoy's responses are grounded in empirical data collected from a single outgroup session conducted prior to the main experiment (see Section~\ref{sec:procedure}).
-In this session, three outgroup participants engaged in a structured group discussion, from which the following three types of data were extracted and compiled into GroupEnvoy's system prompt: \begin{itemize} \item \textit{Persona data:} Participants' backgrounds, self-introductions, and personal experiences relevant to the discussion topic. \item \textit{Outgroup proposals:} The final collective action plan developed by the group, along with the individual drafts that informed its development. \item \textit{Discussion logs:} Anonymized transcripts of the entire discussion. \end{itemize} These data sources were provided as contextual grounding for GroupEnvoy, which was implemented using \textit{gemini-3-pro-preview} \cite{gemini_team_gemini_2025} via a custom-built web application.
+GroupEnvoy's responses were grounded in empirical data collected from a single outgroup session conducted prior to the main experiment (Section~\ref{sec:procedure}).
+In this session, three outgroup participants engaged in a structured group discussion, from which the following three types of data were extracted and compiled into GroupEnvoy's system prompt.
+The complete system prompt is provided in the supplementary material. \begin{itemize} \item \textit{Persona data:} Self-introductions and personal experiences relevant to the discussion topic, composed by each participant (approximately 200 Chinese characters per participant). \item \textit{Outgroup action plan:} The final collective action plan developed by the group, along with the individual drafts that informed its development. \item \textit{Discussion transcripts:} Anonymized full transcripts of the outgroup discussion. \end{itemize} These data sources were provided as contextual grounding for GroupEnvoy, which was implemented using \textit{gemini-3-pro-preview} \cite{gemini_team_gemini_2025} via a custom-built web application.

-To satisfy DR1, GroupEnvoy was designed to represent the same number of outgroup members as ingroup participants, thereby functioning as a peer representative rather than a subordinate assistant.
-This design was intended to satisfy the \textit{equal status} condition.
-Furthermore, GroupEnvoy was instructed to prioritize the shared \textit{common goal} and maintain a collaborative stance throughout the interaction.
+To promote \textit{equal status} under DR1, GroupEnvoy was designed to represent the same number of outgroup members as ingroup participants, thereby functioning as an equal participant rather than a subordinate assistant.
+Proactivity for \textit{equal status} was maintained through two mechanisms: maintaining the outgroup perspectives and prohibiting affirmative responses when ingroup proposals contradicted the supporting data \cite{sharma_towards_2024}; and posing at most one question per turn from the outgroup viewpoint to prevent unidirectional discussion.
+To promote \textit{cooperation}, GroupEnvoy was instructed to prioritize the shared \textit{common goal} and maintain a collaborative stance throughout the interaction.

-To satisfy DR2, GroupEnvoy was designed to distinguish between information directly supported by the grounding data and inferences derived from participants' backgrounds.
-When addressing topics outside the provided data, GroupEnvoy prefaced its statements with a standardized disclaimer (e.g., ``This point was not explicitly discussed among the outgroup members, but based on their backgrounds, I infer that \ldots'').
-This transparency enabled ingroup participants to differentiate authentic outgroup perspectives from inferences.
+To satisfy DR2, GroupEnvoy was designed to distinguish between information directly supported by the provided data and inferences derived from it.
+When addressing topics outside the provided data, GroupEnvoy prefaced its statements with a standardized disclaimer (e.g., \textit{``This point was not explicitly discussed among the outgroup members, but based on their backgrounds, I infer that \ldots''}).
+Outgroup perspectives were further presented in two modes: a \textit{collective mode} (e.g., \textit{``Among the members I represent \ldots''}) for views shared across participants, and an \textit{individual mode} (e.g., \textit{``One member who \ldots''}) for participant-specific perspectives.
+This design simultaneously supported \textit{typicality} and \textit{individuation}.